 Topical, antibacterial relief from harvest mite bites

-Another great way to soothe itchy skin is to spray the affected area with YuCARE Eye Spray.
-The antibacterial silver ions in this gentle, non-sting spray help to kill off any bacteria introduced into the bite site – which can make itching worse.
-Simply spray a few squirts on the affected area to clean and soothe.
-For scratching dogs – gentle YuCARE Eye Spray
+Another great way to soothe itchy skin is to apply the affected area with YuCARE Skin Cream.
+The antibacterial silver ions in this gentle, non-sting formula help to kill off any bacteria introduced into the bite site – which can make itching worse.
+Simply apply to the affected area to clean and soothe.

 Do you have any top tips to avoid harvest mites?
 Maybe a Lintbells product has helped to soothe your dog’s itches?
 We always love to hear about new ways to help your best friends feel their very best – so please do share ideas and feedback in the comments below.